openBVE logo

 Cross-City South v1.4 Update

-Posted by Anthony Bowden on 26th November 2008 at 9:00 pm
+Posted by admin on November 26, 2008 at 9:00 pm

 The Cross-City South v1.4 update has been in progress for the past few days.
 To start with, I’ve rearranged all the files into a less complicated directory structure, and removed the seasonal variations for the time being, with just Summer remaining for now.
 I’ve also removed all but two route files from the package, which I’ll work on to create a new foundation on which other route files can be created in future; this makes maintenance much easier and the updated route quicker to check for problems.
 I’ve also been removing all .X format objects, which I’ll replace with .CSV versions, with surface illumination achieved via openBVE’s new extended commands instead, along with day/night texture transitions achieved using single objects rather than seperate day and night objects, as was the case in Cross-City South v1.3 for BVE4.
 This helps to save some disk space, along with making the route much easier to maintain.